 Housing for exchange students

-Practical information about housing provided by Business Academy Aarhus
+Practical information about housing for exchange students

 Business Academy Aarhus does not own any student accommodation, nor do we have any on-campus accommodation.